 Opening a document to collaborate

-From the Mac app To open a document from the Mac app, choose File > Open Workspace Document… in the menu bar and open the document from the Documents window.
+From the Mac app To open a document from the Mac app, choose File > Open Workspace Document… in the menu bar and open the document from the Workspace window.

 From the web app If it’s the first time you’re opening the document, make sure you are signed into the web app, then use the link you received to access it.
 Click Edit in the bottom-right corner of the window.

 When you are opening a document from the Document’s overview (web app) or the Document’s window (Mac app), you’ll see the name of the last person who worked in the document under the document’s thumbnail.
 If someone is currently working on a document, you’ll see their name next to the word